Multidimensional quadrangle condition and cuboctahedra in latin hypercubes: Lower bounds on the number of cuboctahedra

 \begin{utv} The number $c_0 (Q)$ of $0$-dimensional cuboctahedra in a $d$-dimensional latin hypercube $Q$ of order $n$ is $c_0(Q) = n^{2d - 1}$. \end{utv}

-\begin{proof} A $0$-dimensional cuboctahedron is an ordered pair of identical symbols of a latin hypercube.
+\begin{proof} A $0$-dimensional cuboctahedron is an ordered pair of entries with identical symbols in a latin hypercube.
 For each of $n$ symbols, there are $n^{2d-2}$ ordered pairs of entries of $Q$ containing a given symbol. \end{proof}

 \begin{utv} The number $c_1 (Q)$ of $1$-dimensional cuboctahedra in a $d$-dimensional latin hypercube $Q$ of order $n$ is $c_1(Q) = d n^{2d-1} (n-1)$. \end{utv}